paulchen/smarthome-events/README.md

 ### Clients

 Every client runs a certain set of plugins.
+They are implemented in Python 3.

 #### Plugins